 and disaster recovery (DR) are triggering broader infrastructure upgrades, including server and storage refreshes, according to a survey of 61 resellers, conducted by Robert.
 W. Baird & Co. .

-week, R.W.
+Over the past week, R.W.
 Baird asked server and storage resellers across North America, Europe and the Pacific Rim what's driving growth and which vendors are best equipped to meet demand.
 The average revenue of the resellers surveyed was around $100 million.

 "Resellers are finding customers cascading what they've got now into a DR site and buying additional storage for primary sites," said Dan Renouard, analyst and author of the report.
 "Larger enterprises are adding more DR sites and smaller companies that previously had no disaster recovery plans are steadily beginning to implement them."

 Arrow Electronics Inc., in Melville, N.Y., cited compliance and e-mail archiving as a key driver of storage growth.
 "Compliance adds a new challenge to e-mail archiving that customers need help with," said a spokesperson for the company.